top of page

 Brain & Cognition

 Maca has been studied for its effects on mood and depression, energy, and menopausal symptoms, which, in part, can include aspects of brain health.
-Neuroprotective activity of maca has been studied in vivo and in vitro (1), however this section primarily focuses on the limited number of studies specific to memory and learning.
-Maca’s positive impact on memory and learning may be due, in part, to the phytochemical compounds found in various levels, depending on the phenotype.
+Neuroprotective activity of maca has been studied in vivo and in vitro (1).
+This section primarily focuses on the limited number of studies specific to memory and learning.
+Maca’s positive impact on memory and learning may be due, in part, to the phytochemical compounds present at varying levels, depending on the phenotype.

-The polysaccharides are noted to promote proliferation, enhance phagocytosis, increased nitric oxide production, and is considered a powerful free radical scavenger, with “enormous potential” for various neurologic clinical applications (1).
+The polysaccharides from maca leaves are noted to promote proliferation, enhance phagocytosis, increase nitric oxide production, and are potent free radical scavengers, with “enormous potential” for various neurologic clinical applications (1).

 One mouse model compared the effects of four doses of a hydroalcoholic extract of black maca (0.125, 0.25, 0.50, and 1.0 g/kg of body weight) to assess the impact on memory impairment caused by ethanol.
-The mice treated with black maca reversed the deleterious effects of ethanol in a dose-dependent manner, with the authors suggesting this effect may be due to the polyphenolic compounds (quercetin and anthocyanins) found in black maca (5).
+The total polyphenol content of the four black maca extract doses was equivalent to 3.13, 6.25, 12.5, and 25 mg pyrogallol/kg body weight, respectively.
+The mice treated with black maca reversed the deleterious effects of ethanol in a dose-dependent manner, with the authors suggesting this effect may be due to the polyphenolic compounds (quercetin and anthocyanins) found in black maca (6).

 A couple of animal studies have explored black maca’s effects on memory, specifically due to its antioxidant content and ability to inhibit acetylcholinesterase.
-In ovariectomized mice, an aqueous extract of black maca (Peru-sourced) improved memory (6).
-Another study used two different doses of aqueous (0.50 and 2.00 g/kg) and hydroalcoholic (0.25 and 1.00 g/kg) extracts of black maca in male mice and found all doses and both extracts improved memory (7).
-Tarabasz et al. identified that glucosinolates in Lepidium peruvianum could inhibit acetylcholinesterase and butyrylcholinesterase, making this a possible treatment consideration for memory-enhancing benefits (8).
+In ovariectomized mice, an aqueous extract of black maca (Peru-sourced) improved memory (7).
+Another study used two different doses of aqueous (0.50 and 2.00 g/kg) and hydroalcoholic (0.25 and 1.00 g/kg) extracts of black maca in male mice and found all doses and both extracts improved memory (8).
+Tarabasz et al. identified that glucosinolates, particularly methoxyglucobrassicacin, in Lepidium peruvianum could inhibit acetylcholinesterase and butyrylcholinesterase, making this a possible treatment consideration for memory-enhancing benefits (9).

 In one study exploring three colors (yellow, black, and red) of maca for depression, memory, and learning, all three colors provided anti-depressant effects.
-However, black maca provided the most beneficial effects on latent learning (water-finding task), particularly on trained mice, though all three phenotypes were effective for trained and non-trained mice (9).
-Red maca (2.0 g/kg body weight) has been shown to increase the ability of learning and memory in ovariectomized rats in a similar fashion to estradiol (10).
+However, black maca provided the most beneficial effects on latent learning (water-finding task), particularly on trained mice, though all three phenotypes were effective for trained and non-trained mice (11).
+Red maca (2.0 g/kg body weight) has been shown to enhance learning and memory in ovariectomized rats, in a manner similar to estradiol (12).

-An unspecified color of maca was found to improve cognitive functions, including memory retention and motor coordination, and significantly increase oxidative phosphorylation enzyme complexes, suggesting an improvement in mitochondrial function in middle-aged mice (11).
+An unspecified color of maca was found to improve cognitive functions, including memory retention and motor coordination, and significantly increase the activity of oxidative phosphorylation enzyme complexes, suggesting improved mitochondrial function in middle-aged mice (13).

-For the first time, a study published in 2023 found that the oral administration of an aqueous black maca extract improved cognitive function, spatial memory, social acquisition, recognition, and neuronal activation in an animal model of autism spectrum disorder, suggesting additional research should be conducted to assess black maca’s effect on social deficits in individuals with ASD (12).
+For the first time, a study published in 2023 found that the oral administration of an aqueous black maca extract improved cognitive function, spatial memory, social acquisition, recognition, and neuronal activation in an animal model of autism spectrum disorder (ASD), suggesting additional research should be conducted to assess black maca’s effect on social deficits in individuals with ASD (14).

 At present, human studies are lacking regarding the benefits of maca, specifically for memory and learning, though some studies show positive impacts on energy and mood, including depression and anxiety.